microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 ### Follow common conventions for the `"version"` field

-See our [specification](../specifications/versioning.md#22-package-versions) for a full explanation of our conventions.
+See our [versioning documentation](../users/versioning.md#version-schemes) for a full explanation of our conventions.

 ### Update the `"port-version"` field in the manifest file of any modified ports